 Typical hiding places are in tufts, folds and seams of the mattress and base; cracks in timber bed framing and mattress slats and around the bed head.
 Harbourage is not limited to these areas and in all cases cracks and crevices in other areas need to be inspected.
 Including: carpet edges, picture frames, curtain folds, electrical fittings, wardrobes and any area into which bed bugs can squeeze.

 The cryptic nature of bed bugs and their ability to hide in small inaccessible spaces means that they will be protected from pesticides unless applied thoroughly and correctly.
 Eggs are not affected by pesticides.
 Both characteristics have significant implications for treatment.
-However Exopest uses Cryonite (dry ice), that eliminates all life cycle stages without the use of pesticides and room closure.
-No quarantine period required.

 The most commonly affected areas of the body are the arms and shoulders.
 Reactions to the bites may be delayed; up to 9 days before lesions appear.
 Common allergic reactions include the development of large wheals, often >1cm, which are accompanied by itching and inflammation.